Kanisa1/linear_regression_model/README.md

 # 🚀 COVID-19 Severity Prediction Model Deployment

 ## 🎯 Mission
 The goal of this project is to develop and deploy a machine learning model that predicts the severity level of COVID-19 infection based on patient symptoms and demographic data.
-The model is accessible via a RESTful API and integrated into a mobile application for real-time predictions.
+The model is accessible via a FASTAPI and integrated into a mobile application for real-time predictions.

 ---